Frequently Asked Questions

 The degree provides an advanced educational study program that explores the principles of water management using GIS and geospatial technologies as tools to investigate real-world situations.
 Students will graduate with skills designed to capitalize on a marketplace hungry for employees with advanced knowledge and analytical skills in managing water resources.

 Students must demonstrate currency in GIS training.
 Students who have completed Fresno State's GIS Certificate of Advanced Study will have fully satisfied prerequisites for admission to the Water Resource Management (WRM) Degree Program.
 Additionally, three units from the GIS Certificate (EES 212) will apply toward the WRM degree.
-Students needing a refresher, who have not completed EES 212, may receive supplemental instruction in GIS in consultation with the program coordinator.
 Contact Dr. Peter Van de Water for details (firstname.lastname@example.org).

 The program is open to individuals with a bachelor's degree in any field from an accredited institution.